Š-L-M

-Shin-Lamedh-Mem is a triconsonantal root of many Semitic words (many of which are used as names).
+Š-L-M is a triconsonantal root of many Semitic words (many of which are used as names).
 The root meaning translates to "whole, safe, intact, unharmed, to go free, without blemish".
 Its earliest known form is in the name of Shalim, the ancient god of dusk of Ugarit.
 Derived from this are meanings of "to be safe, secure, at peace", hence "well-being, health" and passively "to be secured, pacified, submitted".